MollyKressler/habitatselectionBiminilemonsharks_ms/Instructions for use of .R code and datafiles for Manuscript 'Habitat or Safety?...'.md

 **This document details the workflow for the analyses in the aforementioned manuscript.**

 There are **7 .R files** which perform the analyses.
-There are *two support .R files* which include the code to run supplementary analyses, e.g. a sensitivity anlysis for setting a threshold to classify 'ghost' detections.
+There are *additional support .R files* which include the code to run supplementary analyses, e.g. a sensitivity anlysis for setting a threshold to classify 'ghost' detections.
+For identification, these do not have 'STEP' in their file name.

 The 7 .R files were written in Sublime Text, on a MacBook, using R version 4.2.0, and can be opened in R or R-Studio, or an alternative text editor, e.g. Visual Studio.